 Organic materials are carbon based compounds that come from living things and are readily biodegradable, making them a valuable resource rather than a waste.
 It is the organic matter and nutrients in these materials that lead to the useful products (e.g., compost, biogas, digestate, etc.) created at organics recycling facilities.
-From farm wastes to residential lawns, cafeteria scraps to biosolids, organic materials are a part of life.
+From farm wastes to residential lawns, cafeteria food scraps to biosolids, organic materials are a part of life.
 Managing these materials through reduction, reuse, and recycling is a high priority in New York State.

-Following the waste management hierarchy, reduction and reuse are at the top, representing the highest priority for materials management.
-This is followed by recycling and then disposal.
 Recycling organic materials by composting, anaerobic digestion, land application, and other organics recycling technologies reduces the generation of greenhouse gases, creates soil amendments, energy, and jobs, and reduces reliance on waste disposal.

 NYSDEC provides regulatory oversight, technical assistance, education and outreach, and funding for organics reduction and recycling in New York State.